connected-world-services/metalsmith-sugar/README.md

 The first syntax is just like how you would call `metalsmith.use()`.
 The second is the sugar version that will call `require()` on your behalf and pass along extra arguments to the module's factory.
 There's an example at the top explaining how to use this.

-In addition to loading the module, a call to `metalsmith-timer` will indicate when the plugin has finished.
+In addition to loading the module, calls to `metalsmith-timer` will indicate when the plugin has finished.
 This will say the middleware's name when you pass a module name (string).
 When you pass a middleware function, the timer message will say the function's name when available, or indicate that it is an anonymous function.
+With this extra logging you can determine how long it takes each plugin to run.

 License